steinmikey/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+   React's 'useRouteMatch' hook is used to match the url.
+It can get access to that route's data without actually loading that page or rendering it's data.

 1. How would you explain form validation to someone who has never programmed before?

+   Form validation is how a website makes sure that required fields are actually filled out appropriately. (ie passwords, usernames, emails, etc.)

 1. In 1-2 sentences, define end to end testing.

+   End to end testing is a way of simulating real world use.
+For example, we use cypress to test if forms can actually be filled out, validated and submitted-- all automatically without an actual user.

 ## Instructions